Non-epileptic seizures and functional (dissociative) seizures

 Financial help and benefits

-You may be able to apply for financial help, dpending on how your seizures affect you.
+You may be able to apply for financial help, depending on how your seizures affect you.
 Whatever the cause, seizures can affect different areas of life for some people.

 Find out more about what help is available.

 Driving regulations for the UK are set by the Driver and Vehicle Licensing Agency (DVLA).
-You will need to stop driving and tell the DVLA that you have dissociative seizures.
-You may be able to apply for a new licence once you have been seizure free for three months.
+You will need to stop driving and contact the DVLA to check the regulations for functional seizures.

 Visit gov.uk/driving-medical-conditions for more information.